elastic/kibana/x-pack/plugins/elastic_assistant/server/knowledge_base/README.md

     * Excluding `functions/signature/*.svg`
   * ANTLR Language Definitions as from: https://github.com/elastic/elasticsearch/tree/main/x-pack/plugin/esql/src/main/antlr

 The assets are stored in their original source format, so `.asciidoc` for documentation, and `.g4` and `.tokens` for the ANTLR language definitions.
+File names have been updated to be snake_case to satisfy Kibana linting rules.

 ### Future